thomas-liao/Food_Mate/README.md

 ### Recommender System

-We currently implemented an SVD-based collaborative filtering system to perform ranking on all available hosts according to the history of the guest and his/her similarity with other guests.
+We've implemented an SVD-based collaborative filtering system to perform ranking on all available hosts according to the history of the guest and his/her similarity with other guests.

+#### Introduction

+We maintain an m by n matrix M where m denotes the numbre of users and n denotes the number of restaurants, the (i,j)-th element of which represents the rating of user i to restaurant j.
+The matrix will be sparse because the user will only have visited a few of all restaurants in our system.
+And the missing elements in that matrix are estimated based on a factorization M = P^T*Q. This method represents user i as a vector of preferences for a few factors and item j as a vector where each element expresses how much the item exhibits that factor.
+Then the rating of item j for user i is estimated by the inner product of these two vectors.

+#### Model Training and Testing

+For model training, we only minimize loss over observed values and regularize P and Q. We use stochastic gradient descent  (SGD) to minimize the loss function.
+Since we don't have data for our system, we created some synthetic user history data which are generated from 5 independent distributions.
+We crawled information of ~300 restaurants and generated 100 users for testing.
+With 10% data of the whole matrix, we achieve a RMSE of 1.07 in the rating scale of 1 to 5.

+In production mode, we will periodically update the original matrix and perform new factorization on it.
+We haven't look into the cold start problem, which could be addressed in later iterations using content-based recommendation.

+#### Implementation

 The core code is currently using Python and called by Java ProcessBuilder class.
 We will consider rewrite it in Java and add more logic on top of that.

 Some python packages are needed to run the whole project. run